This directory page sponsored by...

 There are actually plenty of folks like you who still don't have any classes near them.
 Many of them decide to go the "self-study" route and learn at home.

-If you're curious about this, you can read about all the different kinds of dance poles for more information on your options.
+If you're curious about buying a home pole dancing pole, here's more information on all your options.
 You can also check out these comprehensive reviews to help you do your research and ensure you choose the best pole for your specific needs.

 Of course, if you do decide to learn at home, most likely you're going to need some coaching material, at least in the beginning while you're getting started.
 Here are a few ideas for you to consider...